fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/amos/gui/README.md

 3. "python main.py" or double-click the main.py

-### How to use - current functionalities are all optional
+### How to use

+## City download
-- select your city in the top-left corner and confirm the selection, which later should trigger the download of the specific pretrained model
+- select city in the top-left corner and confirm the new download or update

+## Detection in image
-- enable / disable loading of images in the bottom-left corner
+- enable / disable loading of images by clicking button in bottom-left corner
-- when loading images is enabled, load images by dragging and dropping them into the target in the application
+- when loading images is enabled, load images by dragging and dropping them into the target area
+- start detection by clicking on start detection button in bottom right corner

+## Detection in webcam feed
+- select webcam in the top right corner
+- webcam feed in displayed in application
-- detection button in the bottom-right corner currently outputs the path of the image loaded into the application
+- start detection by clicking on start detection button in bottom right corner

-### Future work
+## Request city
+- enter text at top for new city not shown in drop-down-menu
-- button to request the addition of a new city
+- send request by clicking add city button
-- enabling client-side image labelling
-- download the specific pretrained model associated with the currently selected city
-- if nothing was detected - ask for support by the user by labeling the current image or by telling the application which sight is in the image --> create new class for the sight ???
-- what to do with incorrect use of the application, e.g. labeling an image with no sight in it - confusing the model... e.g. request for adding a new city with irregular name / too small, too uninsteresting e.g. loading non-image files --> label should still display "Drop the image here"
+- city will appear in drop-down-menu as soon as it is available

+## Features
+- help improve detection by checking box in top left corner -> dropped images will be used by SightScan
+- debug mode by checking box in botton right corner -> added logging display, exact bounding boxes after detection and detection probability displayed